AI Data Center Power - Market Intelligence

 Strengths

-• Founder Drew Baglino built Megapack/4680 at Tesla — proven hardware-at-scale operator
+• Founder Drew Baglino built Megapack/4680 at Tesla.
+A proven hardware-at-scale operator.

 • Sidesteps the grain-oriented electrical steel shortage (uses SiC/GaN)